Hada Camera

 Hada Camera (ハダカメラ, Hada Kamera) is a Japanese manga series written and illustrated by Wakō Honna.
 It was serialized on Shogakukan's online platform Sunday Webry from April 2017 to February 2019, with its chapters collected in nine tankōbon volumes.

+Plot

+Kagami Kyosuke failed his college entrance exam, so he gets a job at a fast food restaurant near the college to stay close to his crush Kojo Hikari.
+Since she is a fan of photography, he buys an old polaroid instant camera.
+He soon discovers the camera has supernatural powers.
+Only he can take a picture with it.
+When he takes a picture of Kojo and later hands the photo to his coworker Botan Oshikiri, it destroys Botan's clothes and temporarily transforms her into a copy of Kojo who is completely horny for Kagami.
+As they try to uncover the secrets of the camera, Botan struggles with her growing feelings for Kagami.

 Publication

 Written and illustrated by Wakō Honna, Hada Camera was serialized on Shogakukan's online platform Sunday Webry from April 5, 2017, to February 6, 2019.
 Shogakukan collected its chapters in nine tankōbon volumes, released from September 12, 2017, to May 10, 2019.